Adding the Controls to Your Project

 <pages> <controls> <add tagPrefix="telerik" namespace="Telerik.Web.UI" assembly="Telerik.Web.UI" /> </controls> </pages> ````

-In the body of the Web Form, add the tags of the desired Telerik controls:
+In the body of the Web Form, add the tags of the desired Telerik controls.
+Always place the Telerik AJAX controls after the ScriptManager declaration and inside the

 <form id="form1" runat="server"> <telerik:RadScriptManager ID="RadScriptManager1" runat="server" /> <telerik:RadTextBox RenderMode="Lightweight" ID="RadTextBox1" Text="Some Text" runat="server" /> <telerik:RadPushButton RenderMode="Lightweight" ID="RadButton1" runat="server" Text="Submit"></telerik:RadPushButton> </form> ````